VTickner/codecademy-computer-science/README.md

 - Solution URL: [Designing A Database From Scratch](./databases/school.sql)

-- Originally I had most of the tables have id integers as primary keys, but I found that was extremely confusing when trying to add data, and double-checking what was in the table content (when viewing the database information).
-So I re-started the schema and database creation to simplify it and make the information more easily readable and understandable.
-- I also added a few test queries to check that I could pull out information appropriately and as expected.
+- I added a few test queries to check that I could pull out information appropriately and as expected.

 ## Database Triggers